 Although better established by the 1990s, Gamcheon remained poorer than the rest of Busan, which busied itself by erecting skyscrapers and high-rises.
 Things only started changing in 2009 when the government initiated the project “Dreaming of Machu Picchu in Busan”, bringing an artistic vibe into the village.

-The once murky neighborhood was brightened up with joyful colors, quirky murals, and eccentric sculptures.
+The once-murky neighborhood was brightened up with joyful colors, quirky murals, and eccentric sculptures.
 Some of these artworks were even created by Gamcheon residents.
-From a mountainside slum, Gamcheon has been transformed into an outdoor gallery where any art enthusiast can surely enjoy.
+From a mountainside slum, Gamcheon has been transformed into an outdoor gallery that any art enthusiast can surely enjoy.

 Tips for visiting Gamcheon Cultural Village

 - Gamcheon Cultural Village is accessible by subway and bus.
-From the city centre, take the Metro line 1 to Goejeong Station (Exit 6).
+From the city center, take Metro line 1 to Goejeong Station (Exit 6).
 Then take the bus Sakha 1 or 1-1 to Gamcheon Elementary School.

 - It’s impossible not to get lost in this maze-like village, thus a map (₩ 2000) is highly recommended.
 Alternatively, you can follow the “fishes” which will lead you through all the village’s main attractions.